ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Finally, C sends EDHOC message\_4 to RS, specifying the access token in EAD\_4 as value of the EAD item "EAD\_ACCESS\_TOKEN".

-The interactions between AS, RS, and C are shown in the following example.
+The interactions between AS, RS, and C are shown in the following example, where the EDHOC forward message flow is used.

 ~~~~~~~~~~~ aasvg
     C                                 AS                             RS